anyakudojunior/MDA_course/README.md

 A LightGBM model is trained on 2024 data and validated on 2025 data.

-The results are visualised in an interactive Streamlit dashboard.
+The results are visualised in an interactive Streamlit dashboard:  https://mda-course-dashboard.streamlit.app/